Wedding Bagpiper plus Information

 Suits are always the same colour and style.

-Kilts are far more flexible and striking.
+Kilts are more flexible and striking.

 Different tartans